KBNLwikimedia/kbnlwikimedia.github.io/tools/README.md

 <img src="../media/wikimedia-logos.png" align="right" width="300" hspace="0" align="left"/>
 <br clear="all"/>

-# Overview of tools and scripts related to the Wikimedia projects of the KB, national library of the Netherlands
+# Overview of tools and scripts related to the Wikimedia effort of the KB.

 * [GLAMorousToHTML] - https://github.com/KBNLwikimedia/GLAMorousToHTML
 * [Commons:WriteSDoCfromExcel] -